Assessing the Political Fairness of Multilingual LLMs: A Case Study based on a 21-way Multiparallel EuroParl Dataset: Related Work

-More precisely, we refer to the following works: \citep{feng-etal-2023-pretraining,rozado-etal-2023-political, hartmann-etal-2023-political,santurkar-etal-2023-whose,durmus-etal-2024-measuring,motoki-etal-2024-more,potter-etal-2024-hidden}.
-Following works have demonstrated the brittleness of the questionnaire approach, as the computation of LLMs' answers is sensitive to details of the prompt format (e.g., using a new line instead of a space), also yielding a lack of overall coherence \citep{boelaert-etal-2024-how,rottger-etal-2024-political,ceron-etal-2024-prompt}. \citet{rottger-etal-2025-issuebench} differ from these works as they assess the stance of LLMs when prompted to generate texts about debated issues, while still limited to English and a US-centric context. \done We depart from these works and, instead of measuring political biases of LLMs based on the detected political leaning of the text they produce, we frame it in terms of a \emph{group-fairness analysis}, based on a practical application (Machine Translation), and assess biases over a large set of 420 language pairs.
+\paragraph{Fairness} We depart from these works and, instead of measuring political biases of LLMs based on the detected political leaning of the text they produce, we frame it in terms of a \emph{group-fairness analysis}, based on a practical application (Machine Translation), and assess biases over a large set of 420 language pairs.
 This allows us to also cover a much more diverse set of texts, reflecting the fact that the political spectrum of the European Union is arguably more varied than that of the bipartisan US, which largely maps to a liberal-conservative axis \citep{ramaciotti-etal-2024-american,vendeville:hal-05222448}.
 In the EU, other ideological dimensions emerge, e.g., Green-Alternative-Libertarian \textsl{versus} Traditional-Authoritarian-Nationalist (aka GAL-TAN), Urban-Rural, or Pro-Anti Immigration \citep{jolly-etal-2022-chapel}.

 Our methodology thus borrows from the \textit{fairness} literature \citep{verma-rubin-2018-fairness,czarnowska-etal-2021-quantifying,liang-etal-2022-holistic,barocas-etal-2023-fairness,gallegos-etal-2024-bias}, as we treat political affiliation as a \emph{protected attribute} which models should not be sensitive to (instead of more commonly-used attributes such as gender \cite{savoldi-etal-2021-gender}).